Western Saharan clashes (2020–present): Background

-Western Sahara War

-The disputed region of Western Sahara is a sparsely populated area mostly comprising desert territories, situated in the Maghreb region of Africa's northwest coast.
+Western Sahara is a sparsely populated area mostly comprising desert territories, situated in the Maghreb region of Africa's northwest coast.
+The United Nations has designated the area as a non-self-governing territory since 1963; it is also the only African territory on the list, making Western Sahara the last African territory subject to decolonization.
 The region was a Spanish colony until February 1976, when the Spanish government informed the United Nations that it withdrew from the territory.
-Since then, the region has been the subject of a long-running territorial dispute between Morocco, supported by a number of its prominent Arab allies, including Saudi Arabia and Jordan, and the Saharawi Republic (SADR), an African Union member state established by the Algerian-backed pro-independence Polisario Front, which is recognized by the United Nations as the legitimate representative of the indigenous Sahrawi people.
-Some commentators have connected Morocco's interests over the region with the idea of Greater Morocco, which encompasses Western Sahara and parts of both Mauritania, Mali, and Algeria, and according to the narrative, was divided up by the French and Spanish colonizers.
-Morocco, claiming Tindouf and Béchar provinces, invaded Algeria in 1963, resulting in the brief Sand War, which ended in a military stalemate.
+Since then, the region has been the subject of a long-running territorial dispute between Morocco, supported by a number of its prominent Arab allies, and the Sahrawi Arab Democratic Republic (SADR), an African Union member state established by the Algerian-backed pro-independence Polisario Front, which is recognized by the United Nations as the legitimate representative of the indigenous Sahrawi people.
+Some commentators have connected Morocco's interests over the region with the irredentist idea of Greater Morocco, which encompasses Western Sahara and areas of neighboring countries.

-The official United Nations map of the MINURSO peacekeeping mission shows that the border crossing at Guerguerat is not among the recognized locations to cross the Moroccan Berm.

-While the Polisario Front had waged a low-intensity war of national liberation against Spanish colonial authorities since May 1973, the Western Sahara War began in October 1975, just weeks before the death of long-time Spanish dictator Francisco Franco, when Moroccan and Mauritanian forces, aided by France, invaded the Spanish colony.
-While Mauritania withdrew from Western Sahara and recognized the Saharawi Republic early in the conflict, by the end of the war Morocco had obtained control of more than two-thirds of the vast desert territory in its western part, along the Atlantic Ocean.
-During the war, between 1980 and 1987, Morocco built six mostly sand barriers some 2700 km long, and in 1988, both Morocco and the Polisario Front agreed to a UN Settlement Plan, approved by the UN Security Council on 29 April 1991, called for a referendum, which would ask the Sahrawis to choose between independence or integration into Morocco, to be organized and conducted by the United Nations Mission for the Referendum in Western Sahara (MINURSO).
-After the war, on 6 September 1991, an UN-brokered ceasefire was signed, promising a referendum on self-determination to the Sahrawis.
-The United Nations has recognising the area as a non-self-governing territory since 1963; it is also the only African territory on the list, making the Western Sahara the last African territory subject to decolonization.
+The Polisario Front was established in May 1973 to wage a low-intensity war of national liberation against Spanish colonial authorities.
+In October 1975, the International Court of Justice issued an advisory opinion that Morocco and Mauritania possessed no territorial sovereignty over Western Sahara and that the Sahrawis were entitled to the right to self-determination.
+Weeks later, Moroccan and Mauritanian forces, aided by France, invaded the territory, marking the beginning of the Western Sahara War.
+While Mauritania withdrew from Western Sahara and recognized the SADR early in the conflict, by the end of the war Morocco had obtained control of more than two-thirds of the vast desert territory in its western part, along the Atlantic Ocean.
+Morocco built a 2700 km-long sand wall to split the territory.
+In 1991, Morocco and the Polisario Front agreed to a UN-brokered ceasefire that promised a self-determination referendum to the Sahrawis, to be conducted by the United Nations Mission for the Referendum in Western Sahara (MINURSO).
 Since then, the referendum has been repeatedly delayed; Morocco had refused the terms of the referendum, citing its dissatisfaction with who was allowed to vote, while tens of thousands of Moroccans have emigrated to the region since the 1970s.